Graduate Catalog 2025-26 > Course Descriptions

 This course will review the structural anatomy of the human body with focus on the skeletal, muscular, and neurological systems.
 Emphasis will be on appropriate anatomical palpations of soft tissue and skeletal structures.
 The course will include muscular analysis of gross movement patterns and introduction to manual muscle testing.

-This course will introduce students to the procedures and tests used to examine and diagnose injuries of the lower extremity.
+This course will introduce students to the procedures and tests used to examine and diagnose injuries of the lower extremity, including the thoracic and lumbar spine.
 Students will be able to identify risk factors for musculoskeletal injuries and be instructed in theory and proper techniques for diagnostic and special tests, including ligamentous, neurological, strength and range of motion assessment.

-This course will introduce students to the procedures and tests used to examine and diagnose injuries to the head, face, chest, and cervical, thoracic, and lumbar spine.
-Students will be able to identify risk factors for musculoskeletal injuries and illness and be instructed in theory and proper techniques for diagnostic and special tests, including ligamentous, neurological, strength and range of motion assessment.
-(2 hours lecture, 2 hours laboratory)
+This course will introduce students to the procedures and tests used to examine, diagnose, and treat injuries to the head.
+Students will be able to identify risk factors for head injuries and be instructed in theory and proper techniques for baseline testing, diagnostic measures, and treatment protocols.

 This course will focus on therapeutic exercises and rehabilitation used in the treatment of athletic injuries and illness.
 Students will be introduced to various rehabilitation protocols stressing the importance of safe progression and body mechanics.
 Indications and contraindications for exercises will be thoroughly examined.